-The importance of ZNF750 is highlighted by a truncating loss-of-function mutation in humans that causes autosomal dominant psoriasis-like skin disease (Birnbaum et al., 2006), as well as by pathogenic ZNF750 mutations associated with epithelial cancers (Lin et al., 2014, North et al., 2018, Zhang et al., 2015), where ZNF750 is proposed to play a tumor suppressor role (Bi et al., 2020, Butera et al., 2020, Cassandri et al., 2020, Hazawa et al., 2017, Zhang et al., 2018).
-Although we did not observe any marked alterations in the skin of heterozygous mice lacking one copy of Znf750, it is very likely that a complete deletion of Znf750 would impact tissue homeostasis of adult mouse skin and/or other epithelial tissues.
-Here we provided direct evidence for the importance of ZNF750 activity in vivo, required for proper skin barrier formation.
-Our Znf750 conditional mouse model provides future avenue for investigating the role of ZNF750 in tissue homeostasis of the adult skin and other epithelial tissues.
+The importance of ZNF750 has been demonstrated by a truncating loss-of-function mutation in humans that causes autosomal dominant psoriasis-like skin disease (Birnbaum et al., 2006), as well as by pathogenic ZNF750 mutations associated with epithelial cancers (Lin et al., 2014, North et al., 2018, Zhang et al., 2015), where ZNF750 is proposed to play a tumor suppressor role (Bi et al., 2020, Butera et al., 2020, Cassandri et al., 2020, Hazawa et al., 2017, Zhang et al., 2018).
+Although we did not observe any marked alterations in the skin of heterozygous mice lacking one copy of Znf750, it is very likely that the complete deletion of Znf750 would impact tissue homeostasis of adult mouse skin and/or other epithelial tissues.
+Here, we have provided direct evidence for the importance of ZNF750 activity in vivo, which is required for the proper formation of the skin barrier.
+Our Znf750 conditional mouse model provides a future avenue for investigating the role ZNF750 plays in tissue homeostasis of the adult skin and other epithelial tissues.

 REFERENCES